AI Trail Analysis

 Best times to hike⌄

 Mornings and late afternoons offer softer light for photography and potentially fewer crowds.
-Spring and fall provide comfortable temperatures and vibrant foliage (fall) or blooming wildflowers (spring).
-Midday summer can be hot, and winter may bring icy conditions on the exposed ledge.
+Spring brings lush greenery and wildflowers, while fall showcases vibrant foliage.
+Midday on weekends can be busy, and winter may present icy conditions on the exposed ledge.

 Wildlife & plants⌄